 Deniz Anginer: Anginer is an Assistant Professor of Finance in the Pamplin College of Business at Virginia Tech.
 Dr. Anginer’s research focuses on measuring and pricing liquidity and credit risk in financial markets.
 His research papers may be accessed at www.denizanginer.com.
 Prior to coming to Virginia Tech, Dr. Anginer worked as a Financial Economist in the Development Research Group at the World Bank, and worked as a consultant for Oliver Wyman in their New York office.

 Click here for Anginer’s written statement in support of his testimony on July 31, 2014, before the U.S. Senate Committee on Banking, Housing and Urban Affairs on “Examining the GAO Report on Expectations of Government Support for Bank Holding Companies”.

-Peter A. Beling: Beling is an Associate Professor in the Department of Systems and Information Engineering at the University of Virginia.
+Peter A. Beling: Beling is a Professor and Interim Chair of the Department of Systems and Information Engineering at the University of Virginia.
 Dr. Beling’s research focuses on coordination of decision making, particularly in situations where communication between decision makers is limited or disrupted.
 Dr. Beling is also the founder of the Financial Engineering Research Group (FERG) at the University of Virginia, which is a focal point for research and development on the mathematical modeling and risk management aspects of credit and finance.
 Dr Beling also has an active research program in the computational complexity of optimization problems, particularly linear programming and the linear complementarity problem.